colw/colw.github.io/texts/wellreadruminant.md

 Click any filter tags to remove them and it's like they were never there.
 Magic.

-This is a work in porgress.
+This is a work in progress.
 I'm still experiementing with the feed selection.
 How many is too many, or how little is not enough.

-I personally find myself using it with a few tabs open, and each one has a different set of filters.
+I personally find myself using it with a few tabs open, each one with a different set of filters.
+Other times, I just filter as I go.

 Feedback is most welcome!

 [The Well Read Ruminant][1]

+(hint: click the cow)

 [1]: http://www.wellreadruminant.com
 [2]: /images/Guernsey_cow.png "A well read Ruminant"